EricZinda/docsproto/DelphinDocsReference.md

 5. Actually runs Jekyll on all the site definitions to build the real HTML
 6. Publishes the sites to GitHub pages so they can be served

+## The docs repository folder structure
+The `docs` repository has the following folder structure:
+- `.github`: This folder contains the GitHub workflow that runs the documentation build process.
+It also contains a folder called `workflows` which contains the actual workflow definition.
+This is the file that is run when you click the "Actions" tab on the GitHub page for the `docs` repository.
+- `latestsrc`: Files selected by `sitedefinitions.json` to be in the documentation sites are initially copied here.
+Think of this as the raw documentation that will be turned into actual HTML site.
+This is checked into git so that changes can be tracked.
+- `latestsites`: Jekyll takes the raw input from `latestsrc` and turns it into a real HTML site in this folder.
+This folder contains the latest version of the documentation sites.
+It is the output of the workflow and is checked into git, so that differences between versions can be seen.
+It is the folder that is served by GitHub pages.
+- `sitescripts`: Contains the python scripts that are run by the workflow to build the documentation sites.
+It also contains files that start with `template_` which are some of the template files needed by Jekyll to build the sites.
+The `sitescripts/site_template_standard` folder contains the rest of the files used by Jekyll.
+The `sitescripts/site_template_standard` folder is copied into the `latestsites` folder, once for each site built.
+- `sitesdefinitions.json`: This is the file that defines the structure of the documentation sites.
+It is the key file in the whole process that defines the site structure and what goes where.
+- `testdata`: Contains some test data that is used by the workflow to test the documentation build process.
+It is not used in the actual documentation build process.
+- `testsitesdefinitions.json`: This is a copy of `sitesdefinitions.json` that is used by the workflow to test the documentation build process (along with the `testdata` folder).
+It is not used in the actual documentation build process.

+There are also some markdown (`.md`) files in the root of the `docs` repository that get included in the documentation (such as this file).

 ## Defining the Documentation Structure
 `sitesdefinitions.json` is the key file in this whole process.
 A simplified version looks like this: